suryajap/SJGoLang/readme.md

 You will realise there was two statistic for 1 day of data, full per minutes data and hourly data for 24 hours.
 This is to demonstrate the capabilities for the API and at the same time to demonstrate how long it takes by taking every minutes data vs every hour data.

-The performance might be able to be improved by using different database.
+The performance might be able to be improved by using different DBMS.

 ## Pre-requisites